someengineering/fixinventory/README.md

 # Component list
 - [`ckcore`](ckcore/) the platform maintaining the [MultiDiGraph](https://en.wikipedia.org/wiki/Multigraph#Directed_multigraph_(edges_with_own_identity)).
 - [`cksh`](cksh/) the Cloudkeeper shell to interact with the core.
+- [`ckui`](ckui/) a UI prototype that can load ckcore exported data but has no backend connection yet.
 - [`ckworker`](ckworker/) provides workers that load [plugins](plugins/) to perform collect and cleanup operations.
 - [`ckmetrics`](ckmetrics/) is a [Prometheus](https://prometheus.io/) [exporter](https://prometheus.io/docs/instrumenting/exporters/).
 - [`plugins`](plugins/) are a collection of worker plugins like [AWS](plugins/aws/)